kariannestrand/IN4200/MA2/README.md

       make

-To run the folder `serial_code`, write:
+To run the program in the folder `serial_code`, write:

       ./serial_code kappa iters input_jpeg_filename output_jpeg_filename

-where `kappa` is a small scalar constant (such as 0.2 or below).the name of the file with the web graph, `d` is the damping constant, `epsilon` is the convergence threshold value and `n` is the number of top webpages being printed.
+where `kappa` is a small scalar constant (such as 0.2 or below), `iters` is the number of iterations the denoising algorithm is performed, `input_jpeg_filename` is the name of the imported image and `output_jpeg_filename` is the name of the exported image.

+To run the program in the folder `parallel_code`, write:

+    mpirun -np num_procs ./parallel_code kappa iters input_jpeg_filename output_jpeg_filename

+where `num_procs` is the number of processors used in the MPI parallelization.

+To clean the program in both folders, write:

+    make clean